Australia | Twelve Apostles Lodge Walk | Adult Only

 Alcoholic beverages are available in the lounge.
 House wines are included with the evening meal and a further selection can be put on the tab and settled with the staff at the end of your stay.
 We stock a small selection of house and premium wines and locally brewed beers by the bottle.
 As an eco-accredited operator, we support local wine and beer, however, you are welcome to bring your own wine.

 One complimentary clothes wash (including soap) is included in your walk package, the Lodge Manager will explain how this is organized at your briefing on day one.
 Additional loads are charged to your tab to discourage excessive usage/environmental impact.

 Melanesia Track / Ryans Den / Cape Volney – 14 km

 Beginning at Milanesia Gate, today’s hike covers some of the most remote sections of the Great Ocean Walk.
 The ocean is your steadfast companion across 12.5 kilometers of rolling terrain today, beginning with a descent onto Milanesia Beach.
 After a fleeting beach visit, it’s a short but bracing climb that whispers of inclines to come.
 Over the next hours, your trail carves its way through deep gullies with tree ferns and towering remnant Eucalypts.
-There’re 132 steps to ascend before trailing west out of the forest to Ryans Den (on suitable days, this is your lunch spot, as it provides unsurpassed views across to Cape Volney and Cape Otway).
-Further along the trail keep an eye out for Cape Volney.
+There’re 132 steps to ascend before trailing west out of the forest to Ryans Den (on suitable days, this is your lunch spot, as it provides unsurpassed views across Cape Volney and Cape Otway).
+Further along, the trail keeps an eye out for Cape Volney.
 Heaving seas disappear into watery caves, views west travel to the horizon’s edge, and the entire spectacle is framed by the forest.